-m a value between 1 and n-1 to be encrypted
+m a value 0 < m < n to be encrypted

 e the public exponent (default is $2^{16} + 1$ )

 n the public modulus

 B.3 RSADP

 This is the RSA private key primitive defined in PSCS#1v2.1, clause 5.1.2.
 This clause describes the private key in two forms: as a pair and as a quintuple.
 The reference implementation uses the pair form with a private exponent (d).
 Using this form, the RSADP operation recovers a message from a cipher text by: